tercasaskova311/ml-project-intro/README.md

 ## Course Context

 This project was developed as part of the **Introduction to Machine Learning** course in the Master degree in **Data Science** at the **University of Trento** (Academic Year 2024–2025).

+---

+## Authors

+This project was developed by:

+- Silvia Bortoluzzi
+- Diego Conti
+- Sara Lammouchi
+- Tereza Sásková